-I would not personally use ozone to reduce the offgassing of a new vehicle.
+I would be very cautious before using ozone to reduce the offgassing of a new vehicle.

 Ozone works well on specific odors – smoke and fragrance residue most notably.
 It helps to kill and denature mold.
 And I did find it useful in offgassing the new glue smell of metal trailers.